|

 Determining the rate law of crystal violet and sodium hydroxide.

+When studying Senior Chemistry you quickly learn that every reaction involves a complex mechanism where the rate of a reaction is dependent on both the concentrations of the reactants and the ratio of their proportions.
 Always willing to challenge herself, Emily used a spectrophotometer and two analytical methods to experimentally determine the reaction order of crystal violet and sodium hydroxide.
 For both methods she found that they combine in a 1:1 ratio, demonstrating the reaction is a classic first order reaction.

 “The winning project by Antonio Rajaratnam investigated the ‘thought to be extinct’ Sand Fairy cicada (Sylphoides arenaria).
 Having heard the cicada in 2019, the first time it had been heard in 100 years Antonio was driven to find it.
 His project saw him dedicate significant hours to the surveying of sand dune vegetation.